ssa30/tile-maps/README.md

       the completedQuiz folder).
       ** You would be wise to check that your changes have been pushed successfully to the remote repository by visiting it in a web browser.
-      If any other files have been added, edited or deleted other than student screenshots, as a result of your committing to the repository, you will have been deemed NOT to have completed the git operations successfully, unless you can correct them and return them to the appropriate state.
+      If any other files have been added, edited or deleted (other than the screenshot) as a result of your committing to the repository, you will have been deemed NOT to have completed the git operations successfully, unless you can correct them and return them to the appropriate state.
+      ** Contact Anna Jordanous
+      a.k.jordanous@kent.ac.uk ASAP if you are having problems.
       ** Remember that all changes to the repository are logged with the username of the person who has made that change.